Landsberg-Lech Air Base

 Landsberg-Lech Air Base (German: Fliegerhorst Landsberg/Lech, ICAO: ETSA) is a former German Air Force base located near the town of Landsberg am Lech in Bavaria.

 Landsberg was used as a transport base.
-It was home of Air Transport Wing 61.
+It was the home of Air Transport Wing 61.
 Aircraft at the base were C-160 Transall transport aircraft and UH-1D Huey helicopters.

 History

 World War II

 With the formation of the Luftwaffe in 1935, locations for air bases were selected throughout the entire country.
 The Penzing area was selected for one of these bases because of the suitable geographical, navigational and other technical aspects.
 Land was procured in 1935 and by spring of 1936 the construction of Landsberg Air Base was well underway.
 A small detachment of airmen arrived on 10 February 1937 and a full complement had arrived by 1 March.
 The Luftwaffe unit was designated Combat Wing 255.

 The first assigned aircraft were Dornier Do 17E and 17M bombers.
 On 1 August 1939 the Do 17s were replaced by the Heinkel He 111, and the unit was designated as Kampfgeschwader 51.
 During World War II, this unit saw combat on all war fronts.
 Landsberg, meanwhile, was utilized primarily for pre-flying and general training.

 Late in the war, two attacks by USAAF B-17 Flying Fortress bombers knocked out three of the base's hangars, all the runways, and damaged many of the grounded aircraft.
 Toward the waning days of the war, most of Germany's best radar technicians were sent to Landsberg Air Base.

 In 1945, a U.S. Armored Division swept into the area.
 On 28 April the base was occupied.

-1995 the publication "Das SS-Arbeitslager Landsberg 1944/45: Französische Widerstandskämpfer im deutschen KZ" of the Citizens´ Association “Landsberg in the 20th century” around the critical local historian Anton Posset made it known for the first time that in addition to the 11 concentration camps around Landsberg/Kaufering known to that date, there was another concentration camp in Landsberg, which was located on the Landsberg air base.
-It was mainly French forced labourers who were accommodated there.
+In 1995, the publication "Das SS-Arbeitslager Landsberg 1944/45: Französische Widerstandskämpfer im deutschen KZ" by the Citizens´ Association “Landsberg in the 20th century” led by the critical local historian Anton Posset, made it known for the first time that in addition to the 11 concentration camps around Landsberg/Kaufering known at that time, there was another concentration camp in Landsberg, which was located on the Landsberg air base.
+Mainly French forced labourers were accommodated there.
 The camp was not subject to the Dachau concentration camp command.
-Among the forced laborers was Georges Charpak who later won the Nobel Prize in Physics.
-On the occasion of the 50th anniversary of the liberation of this concentration camps, a German-French commemorative plaque, donated by the Citizens´ association, was inaugurated on May 1, 1995 by Anton Posset and Marcel Miquet, vice president of the organization "Amicale des Anciens de Dachau" at the gymnasium in the air base.
+Among the forced laborers was Georges Charpak, who later won the Nobel Prize in Physics, and Gilbert Burlot.
+On the occasion of the 50th anniversary of the liberation of these concentration camps, a German-French commemorative plaque, donated by the Citizens' Association, was inaugurated on May 1, 1995 by Anton Posset and Marcel Miquet, vice president of the organization "Amicale des Anciens de Dachau" ("Association of Dachau Survivors") at the gymnasium on the air base.